 Both Stripe and PayPal feature robust international support, though Stripe has the overall edge here.
 It supports a variety of payment methods and over 135 currencies.
 Stripe’s supported payment methods are broken down into two categories: universal and local.
 Local payment types are only available in the regions in which they are most popular.

 Stripe supports too many currencies to list here, but you can find them on Stripe’s website.
 Additionally, Stripe allows businesses to avoid exchange fees by specifying “presentment” currencies when you set Stripe up.
 Stripe will accumulate separate balances for each currency you’re paid with, which it can then route to different bank accounts.
-If your presentment currency differs from the settlement currency, Stripe will automatically make the conversion for you, but this comes at an additional 1% fee.
+If your presentment currency differs from the settlement currency, Stripe will automatically make the conversion for you for an additional fee.

 PayPal handles things a little differently.
 To accept international payments, you simply toggle on the feature from your account.
 You can then specify whether you want all foreign sales to be automatically converted to US dollars or do so manually.
 You can hold foreign currencies in your PayPal Commerce account until you want to convert them.
 PayPal currently supports 24 currencies and also supports numerous local payment types, though not as many as Stripe.